pierrel/WebsterEditor/README.md

 ## Set up AWS

 You must have a Cognito identity pool (http://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html, make sure to "Enable Access to Unauthenticated Identities") with IAM default roles.
-Once they're created make sure the add the following roles:
+Once they're created make sure the add the following rules to the unathenticated role:

 For any access at all